joelwi35/EarthDefender/README.md

 The left thumb stick is used to rotate the Earth's lone "gun" around the planet in a 360 degree arc, either clockwise, or counter-clockwise.

-The 'B' button fires rockets.
+ - 'B' button for yellow rockets.

-The 'X' button fires purple lightning blasts.
+ - 'X' button for purple lightning blasts.

-The 'A' button fires blue lasers.
+ - 'A' button for blue lasers.

+keyboard:

+ - 'A' to rotate gun counter-clockwise
+ - 'D' to rotate gun clockwise
+ - 'Alt' for yellow rockets
+ - 'Ctrl' for blue lasters
+ - 'Shift' for purple lighting

+Mouse:

+ - Left button for blue laser
+ - Right button for yellow rocket
+ - Middle button for purple lighting

 # Power Ups